World on Fire (Slash song): Background and production

 As is the case with the majority of songs on the album, the origins of "World on Fire" come from a period of writing during touring for the predecessor to World on Fire, 2012's Apocalyptic Love.
 Two separate ideas written by Slash were introduced to the rest of the band, at which point they were "morphed together" into what became "World on Fire".

 The title track was one of the first songs to be developed during the album's pre-production phase in October 2013 at Mates Rehearsal Studio in North Hollywood, Los Angeles, California, along with "Withered Delilah" and "Stone Blind".
-The basic backing track was completed by the end of the year, recorded at NRG Studios in Los Angeles; the track was finished in March 2014 at producer Mike "Elvis" Baskette's Barbarosa Studios in Orlando, Florida, and mixed and mastered in May at Sterling Sound in New York City, New York.
+The basic backing track was completed by the end of the year, recorded at NRG Studios in Los Angeles; the track was finished in March 2014 at producer Mike "Elvis" Baskette's Barbarosa Studios in Orlando, Florida, and mixed and mastered in May at Sterling Sound in New York City.